elektrofuzzis/elektrofuzzis.gitgub.io/en/programming/FtSwarmPixel.md

 To set the LEDs, we use the commands **setColor** and **setBrightness**. setColor expects a uint32_t as color [0..0xFFFFFF] and setBrightness needs a uint8_t.
 255 is maximum Power, using 0 sets the LED off.

-Known Issue: Due to a bug in the FastLED library, your couldn't set the brightness of an led individually.
+Due to a bug in the FastLED library, your couldn't set the brightness of an led individually.
 A setBrightness command sets the brightness of all leds
 {: .notice--info}

-Need To Know: Keep in mind, RGB LEDs need a lot of power.
+Keep in mind, RGB LEDs need a lot of power.
 Setting a led to CRGB::White and maximum brightness, this LED has a power consumption of 60mA.
 Two LEDs with maximum power will need about the same power as the ESP32 Chip with wifi.
 Reducing the brigthness to a value between 16 and 64, the power consumption will be reduced to 6%..25%.
 {: .notice--info}